 As a result of declining performance of GMNV during the year ended December 31, 2022, an impairment test was performed for GMNV's long-lived assets as of December 31, 2022 (Refer to Note 2(j)).
-The Company concluded that the carrying amount of the long-lived assets exceeded the fair value and recorded an impairment loss of \$29.9 million for the year ended December 31, 2022, of which \$3.0 million has been allocated to its ROU assets.
+The Company concluded that the carrying amount of the long-lived assets exceeded the fair value and recorded an impairment loss of \$29.9 million for the year ended December 31, 2022, of which \$3.0 million was allocated to its ROU assets.
+There was no impairment related to GMNV for the year ended December 31, 2023.